bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 ```

 ### Override Init
-Similar to how you may override a method and property, you may include additional code when you call the overriden init method.
+Similar to how you may override a method and property, you may include additional lines of code by overriding the init method.

 #### Design Base Class
 Design a class called, `Tesla`.
 It contains a property called, `numberOfWheels`.